anzemur/literacy-knowledge-base/README.md

 ```

 ### 2. Antagonist detection
-To evaluate the obtain results for antagonist detection you should run:
+To evaluate the obtain results for protagonist/antagonist detection you should run:
 ```bash
 python src/characters/eval_leads.py
 ```